Rwanda's military intervention in Mozambique raises eyebrows | DW | 23.08.2021

 His conclusion?
 "The Rwandans bring peace."

-Nádia Issufo contributed to this report translated from German by Cai Nebe.
+Nadia Issufo contributed to this report, which was translated from German by Cai Nebe.